 If you're not sure, you could always specify "main course" or "appetizer," instead of entrée, just to be clear.
 Or "first course" and "second course."

-Speaking of clarity, allow me now to introduce a little bit less.
-Because it so happens that there is yet another sense of the word entrée, which can refer specifically to the protein (or otherwise central) component of a dish, as opposed to its accompaniments.
+To add even more confusion to ordering food the word entrée, can also refer specifically to the protein (or otherwise central) component of a dish, as opposed to its accompaniments.

 Further Confusion on Definitions